-Adria House is well established, centrally situated in the elegant Georgian New Town and a short walk from Princes Street, Waverley train station, Holyrood Palace and the Scottish Parliament.
+Well established, central, quiet, elegant Georgian New Town and short walk from Princes Street, Waverley train station, Holyrood Palace and Scottish Parliament.
 The Playhouse Theatre is just around the corner.

 Is this what you've been searching for ?